Introduction

 Direct marketing

-Direct marketing is the promotion of goods and services directly to you including through emails, SMS, phone calls and the post.
-We will only send you direct marketing materials if you would reasonably expect to receive them or you have consented.
-If it is impractical to gain your consent, we will always provide a simple means for you to request not to receive the material (‘opting out’).
-We will not use your sensitive information for the purposes of direct marketing unless you have given us prior consent.
+Direct marketing is the promotion of goods and services directly to you including through social media, emails, SMS, phone calls and the post.
+We will only send you direct marketing materials if you would reasonably expect to receive them (such as new resources or service offerings that might be of interest to you) or you have provided us with your consent.
+If it is impractical to gain your consent, we will always provide a simple means for you to request not to receive the material (‘opt out’), see below.

 Opting out